 Pack Like You Are Camping

-Because you basically are camping for the day.
+I say pack like you are camping because you basically are camping for the day.
 My kids are finicky eaters and don’t look forward to crawfish bread the way I do.
-So I pack food and snacks for them.
-And lots of other things too.
+So I pack food and snacks for them, and lots of other things, too.
 Some basics to stick in a backpack or bag: a waterproof blanket to sit on, a reusable water bottle (there are filling stations), lots and lots of sunscreen, a misting fan (available at the dollar store), hats, some small toys to play with (we love Tegu blocks and bubbles), and hand sanitizer.
 Optional items like noise cancelling headphones may make the loud music easier for your little to enjoy.
 You are allowed to bring in snacks for the kids.
 If you don’t want to wait in line or deal with the hassle of finding the water filling station, you can bring in factory sealed water bottles.
 Also allowed are the 12-pack sized soft-sided coolers.

 Keep It Cool and Comfy